What can I do? Things to do in La Paz?

 Festival of the Alasitas

-Festival of the Alasita.
-Also known as Fiesta de los Miniaturas, it is an Aymara tradition held every January 24th.
-It consists of buying miniatures of everything you want to get in the year (food, houses, cars, titles, etc.), then make them bless with a yatiri or sorcerer / healer, and offer it to the figure of the Ekeko or God of the Abundance.
+Also known as Fiesta de los Miniaturas (party of the miniatures), it is an Aymara tradition held every January 24th.
+It consists of buying miniatures of everything you want to wish in the year (food, houses, cars, titles, etc.), then make them bless with a yatiri or sorcerer / healer, and offer it to the figure of the Ekeko or God of the Abundance.

 Carnival in La Paz & Oruro